-Many Peace Fellows and IEP Ambassadors serve as leaders in governments, NGOs, the military, education, law enforcement, and international organizations like the United Nations and the World Bank.
+Many Rotary Peace Fellowship Alumni and IEP Ambassadors serve as leaders in governments, NGOs, the military, education, law enforcement, and international organizations like the United Nations and the World Bank.

 Since the program began in 2002, the Rotary Peace Centres have trained more than 1,400 fellows who now work in more than 115 countries.
 Many serve as leaders in governments, NGOs, the military, education, law enforcement, and international organizations like the United Nations and the World Bank.

-María Julia Moreyra is an Argentinian lawyer and Magister in International Relations (FLACSO- Argentina) and a 2016 Rotary Peace Fellow.
+María Julia Moreyra is an Argentinian lawyer and Magister in International Relations (FLACSO- Argentina) and a 2016 Rotary Peace Fellowship Alumni.

-At present, Ms. Moreyra is working with Rotary Club of Montevideo as she has expertise on Human Trafficking.
-Together with a Uruguayan Peace Fellow, she trains high school teachers in order to prevent the crime of human trafficking, since adolescents are the most likely people to become victims of this crime.
+At present, Ms. Moreyra is working with Rotary Club of Montevideo utilising her expertise in human trafficking.
+Together with a Uruguayan Peace Fellow, she trains high school teachers in order to prevent the crime of human trafficking.
+Schools are her focus since adolescents are the most likely people to become victims of this crime.

 She is also Positive Peace Activator, chosen by Rotary International and the Institute of Economics and Peace.
-Likewise, she was chosen by the IEP to be Ambassador (2020, 1 st cohort).
+Likewise, IEP chose her to be an Ambassador (2020, 1st cohort).

 María Julia Moreyra: My experience with the IEP has deepened my knowledge on peace.
 IEP’s concepts are extremely important in order to improve my peacebuiliding and development work in my community taking into account that without peace is impossible to achieve levels of cooperation, inclusiveness and social equity.
 Positive Peace and its eight Pillars are valuable contributions to the world peace.

-His research on ‘War Across States’ with late Jim Hentz of Virginia Military Institute was instrumental to redirecting US policy in relations to Nigeria’s fight against Boko Haram.
+His research on ‘War Across States’ with late Jim Hentz of Virginia Military Institute was instrumental to redirecting US policy in relation to Nigeria’s fight against Boko Haram.

 Wale Adeboye: The experience of being trained in the first and second cohorts of the IEP Ambassador program helped reinforce my peacebuilding skills and acted as an impetus for me to truly understand peacebuilding applications.
 Further exposure to the Positive Peace framework strengthened my confidence.
 I now have deeper understanding of my role as a peacebuilder and Positive Peace champion.
 Overall, the IEP platform has boosted my social and professional equity, such that, I am able to think of new ideas and locate peacebuilders and Rotarians in every corner of the world with something to learn and make me excel in my career endeavor.